Idealised 2-D viscoelastic loading problem in a square box¶

 association of degrees of freedom with the mesh and pointing to the

 finite element basis.
-We will choose Q2-Q1 for the mixed incremental displacement-pressure similar to our mantle convection demos.
+We will choose Q2 for the displacement similar to the

-# Set up function spaces - currently using the bilinear Q2Q1 element pair:
+# Set up function spaces

 R = FunctionSpace(mesh, "R", 0) # Real function space (for constants)